WiseLibs/better-sqlite3/docs/contribution.md

 #### 4) Performance

 Code should be written such that it does not use unnecessary computing resources.
 If a task can be accomplished without copying a potentially large buffer, it should be.
 If a complex algorithm can generally be avoided with a simple check, it should be.
 Calls to the operating system or filesystem should be limited to only occur when absolutely necessary.
-The API that users interact with should naturally encourage good performance habits, such as re-using prepared statements.
+The public API should naturally encourage good performance habits, such as re-using prepared statements.

-It's okay to sacrifice readability for performance if doing so has a clear, measureable benefit to users.
+> It's okay to sacrifice readability for performance if doing so has a clear, measureable benefit to users.

 ## How to contribute